Writings About Music

 Stan Getz was certainly a prodigy, proven by the perfected technique, expression, and style demonstrated on his earliest recordings and film.
 It is impossible to overestimate the musical, social, and psychological sway Teagarden imparted to the young, impressionable saxophonist, including extra-musical modes of intoxication taken for relaxation or stimulation: alcohol and drugs, the latter coming from band members.
 Indeed, like Charlie Parker, Getz became a heroin addict while still in his teens, naively imitating some older musicians from either the Teagarden or subsequent Stan Kenton band who apparently found it amusing to show a young teenager how to inject morphine like themselves, which eventually led to heroin.
 Equally unbeknownst and misunderstood by most even in the jazz world, Parker had succumbed to opiates only after a severe back injury from a tragic car accident that threatened his ability to walk again.

-Stan Getz (front left) with Charlie Parker (front right)
+Stan Getz ( left), Machito (behind Getz), and Charlie Parker (front right)

 But I still cannot get over how much Stan Getz I hear in both Jack Teagarden’s trombone playing, and his singing.
 Partially because I have had relatively little interest in Dixieland, I never really heard Teagarden until now, and his music is truly a timeless marvel of expression married to technique, with a passion for melisma and sculptural perfection.
 Together with these utterly assimilated concepts, there is a purity of tone mostly seeming to come from the human body that Getz and Teagarden share, only colored by their respective brass and woodwind instruments.
 Actually, Adolph Sax, the Belgian inventor of the saxophone, envisioned a new instrument that combines the power of the brass family with the flexibility of the woodwind family, absolutely succeeding in his quest, but only after the saxophone was adopted by jazz musicians.